Shwetha-Selma/M2S_Sample/guided_odd_even_merge_sort_SYCLMigration/README.md

    ```
    The above step creates a JSON file named compile_commands.json with all the compiler invocations and stores the names of the input files and the compiler options.

 4. Pass the JSON file as input to the SYCLomatic compatibility tool.
 The result is written to a folder named dpct_output.
-The --in-root specifies path to the root of the source tree to be migrated.
+The --in-root specifies the path to the root of the source tree to be migrated.
 The `--use-custom-helper` option will make a copy of dpct header files/functions used in migrated code into the dpct_output folder as `include` folder.
    ```
    c2s -p compile_commands.json --in-root ../../.. --use-custom-helper=api
    ```